Skip to content

 Atahualpa initially remained alive after his capture.
 The Spanish recognized his political value.

 The promised ransom became famous.
 Atahualpa offered large quantities of gold and silver.
-The so-called Cuarto del Rescate, the Ransom Room, remains one of the most famous historical sites in Cajamarca today.
+The so-called Cuarto del Rescate, the Ransom Room, remains one of the most famous historical sites in Cajamarca to this day.

 Although the Spanish received riches, Atahualpa was not freed.
-His captivity had long become a political tool.
+His captivity had long since become a political instrument.

 Captivity as a Political Break